moq-wg/moq-transport/draft-lcurley-warp.md

 2. Relays forward the received Catalog messaage towards Origin, for completing the authorization process.
-This may involve sending the messages directly to the Origin or possibly traverse another Relay.
+This may involve sending the messages directly to the Origin or possibly traversing another Relay.

 Once the Catalog message is authorized, Relay would be willing to